|

 Area VPs should then send their request to the USPS Area Office.
 If Area denies NAPS request, then NAPS HQ will take it to

-USPS HQ.
 4. The current

 implementation of SWC throughout Customer Services finds that multiple offices within a city are not provided any consideration